oska1204/tmi/README.md

 All you need to do, if you also want to host it on heroku, is create an app, and navigate to https://dashboard.heroku.com/apps/<your-app>/deploy for deploy methods.

-Remember to add the `.env` values to https://dashboard.heroku.com/apps/<your-app>/settings config vars.
+Remember to add the `.env` values to https://dashboard.heroku.com/apps/<your-app>/settings config vars and under https://dashboard.heroku.com/apps/<your-app>/resources enable worker, and disable web.